← /connect/

 Is this an MCP server or a Webflow app?

-No. An MCP gives Claude the publish button straight to your CMS.
+No. An MCP or app gives Claude the publish button straight to your CMS.
 Scratch does not.
 Claude gets the same access, but publishing is a separate step you approve, one item at a time.

 Will Claude break my Designer layout?